MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/intranet-overview.md

 *Start by -* Prioritizing business objectives, and then decide the type of sites and web parts that will be needed initially.

-*You'll know your done when -* Business and site owners have dedicated areas in SharePoint that can been owned and maintained with little over sight.
+*You'll know your done when -* Business and site owners have dedicated areas in SharePoint that can been owned and maintained with little oversight.

 ## [Content creators](#content-creators)